Saksham39/snake-game-2-player/README.md

 - **High Score**: The highest score achieved by either player is saved in the browser's `localStorage` and persists across sessions.
 - Displayed as: `Player 1: X | Player 2: Y | High Score: Z`.

-     ```

-If you need help with hosting, adding a screenshot, or tweaking the README further, let me know!